Youth

 PathfindersNT

-Ampe Akweke is a place for single young women / mothers Program 14-23 years of age.
-Ampe akweke offers both outreach support and residential support, if the single young women / mothers have nowhere suitable and safe to stay.
-Young women can stay in the safe house for up to 3 months.
-Ampe akweke works with the young women to ensure they have theirs, their unborn child or their babies health needs met.
-Ampe akweke family support workers provide parenting education and support as well as case management to all young women accessing the program.
+Ampe Akweke works with young women to ensure they have theirs, their unborn child or their babies health needs met.
+Ampe Akweke residential support workers provide parenting, education and support as well as case management to all young women accessing the program.

 Read more